kalinchuk/mark_8_minicomputer/README.md

 * The board that we're using here seems to have a mistake in the top connectors placement so, when installing the top connectors, pull them out slightly so that mating connectors could fit
 * Split and splice a 40-pin connector to create a 41-pin connector
 * Split 40-position dual right-angle connectors to create a 8-position, 6-position & 5-position dual connectors
-* Install two jumpers required by the board
+* Install two jumpers required by the board - better to install them early in the process

 ### Parts List